COVID-19 Panama: Information for businesses

 The Panamanian government has taken a number of measures to mitigate the impact of COVID-19 on businesses.
 They can be broken down into employment, tax, administrative and other measures.
 Here are our selected highlights that might be applicable to your business:

-> A moratorium on payments to banks till 31 December 2020 regarding residential mortgage loans, personal and business loans, credit cards, loans to Small and Medium-Sized businesses (SMEs) and several other loans (Agreement 4 May 2020 ABP – Association Bancaria de Panama), extension: Law 156 (1 July 2020).
+> A moratorium on payments to banks till 30 June 2021 regarding residential mortgage loans, personal and business loans, credit cards, loans to Small and Medium-Sized businesses (SMEs) and several other loans (Agreement 4 May 2020 ABP – Association Bancaria de Panama), extension: Law 156 (1 July 2020), extension 22 October.

 > A moratorium on payments for telephone, cell phone, internet and electricity services for four months, retroactively applied from 1 March 2020.
 Beneficiaries also include SMEs affected in their income.
 After this period, ceased payments will be made pro-rated over three years.
 (Law 152, 4 May 2020).